You can create alert prediction policies from the Alert Prediction Policies page.

 Define the alert prediction seasonality timeframe

 Seasonality is a time-based trend where regularly occurring alerts might be daily, weekly, monthly, or less frequent.
-An example of a daily, seasonal event would be a VM that shuts down every night at 11:00 PM to save money.
-The shut down would create a server-down alert every night around 11:00 PM.
+An example of a daily, seasonal event would be a VM (Virtual Machine) that shuts down every night at 11:00 PM to save money.
+The shutdown would create a server-down alert every night around 11:00 PM.

 The seasonality timeframe specifies the period of data used to analyze seasonality patterns.

 - For alerts that occur daily, 7 or 10 days is a sufficient seasonality timeframe to establish seasonality patterns.